Jomkit/Omakase/README.md

 - Running individual tests is as easy as specifying the file: `python -m unittest tests.test_basic_routes` for example.
     - Simply replace `test_basic_routes` with whichever test file you'd like to run specifically, in the `tests` folder.

+## Future Functionality
+In the future, functionality I would like to implement include:
+* Sign-in and user profiles for customers to save favorite orders save delivery information
+* Reservation system
+* Dine-in waitlist
+* Interactive and editable floor plan view
+* File upload functionality for managers/owners adding pictures of the restaurant to landing page

 ## Resources Used
 ### API
 - Created custom RESTful API to handle dynamic order updates.